Bobby Fischer: Death, estate dispute, and exhumation

 On January 17, 2008, Fischer died at age 64 from degenerative kidney failure at the Landspítali Hospital (National University Hospital of Iceland) in Reykjavík.
 He originally had a urinary tract blockage but refused surgery or medication.
 Magnús Skúlason reported Fischer's response to leg massages: "Nothing soothes as much as the human touch."

 On January 21, Fischer was buried in the small Christian cemetery of Laugardælir church, outside the town of Selfoss, 60 km southeast of Reykjavík, after a Catholic funeral presided over by Fr.
 Jakob Rolland of the diocese of Reykjavík.
 In accordance with Fischer's wishes, only Miyoko Watai, Garðar Sverrisson, and Garðar's family were present.

 Fischer's estate was estimated at 140 million ISK (about £1 million, or US$2 million).
 It quickly became the object of a legal battle involving claims from four parties, with Miyoko Watai ultimately inheriting what remained of Fischer's estate after government claims.
-The four parties were Fischer's Japanese wife, Miyoko Watai; his alleged Filipino daughter, Jinky Young, and her mother, Marilyn Young; his two American nephews, Alexander and Nicholas Targ, and their father, Russell Targ; and the US government (claiming unpaid taxes).
+The four parties were Fischer's Japanese wife, Miyoko Watai; his alleged Filipino daughter, Jinky Young, and her mother, Marilyn Young; his two American nephews, Alexander and Nicholas Targ, along with their father, Russell Targ, the widower of Fischer's sister, Joan Fischer Targ; and the US government (claiming unpaid taxes).

 Marilyn Young claimed that Jinky was Fischer's daughter, citing as evidence Jinky's birth and baptismal certificates, photographs, a transaction record dated December 4, 2007, of a bank remittance by Fischer to Jinky, and Jinky's DNA through her blood samples.
 However, Magnús Skúlason, a friend of Fischer's, said that he was certain that Fischer was not the girl's father.
 In addition, the validity of Miyoko Watai's marriage to Fischer was challenged.

-On June 16, 2010, Iceland's supreme court ruled in favor of a petition on behalf of Jinky Young to have Fischer's remains exhumed.
-The exhumation was performed on July 5, 2010, in the presence of a doctor, a priest, and other officials.
-A DNA sample was taken and Fischer's body was then reburied.
+In June 2010, Iceland's supreme court ordered Fischer's remains exhumed so that a DNA sample could be obtained.

-On August 17, 2010, it was announced that results of DNA testing had ruled out Fischer as the father of Jinky Young.
-On March 3, 2011, an Icelandic district court ruled that Miyoko Watai and Fischer had married on September 6, 2004, and that, as Fischer's widow and heir, Watai was therefore entitled to inherit Fischer's estate.
+In August it was announced that DNA testing had ruled out Fischer as the father of Jinky Young, and the following March an Icelandic court ruled that Miyoko Watai had married Fischer on September 6, 2004, and was therefore entitled to his estate.
 Fischer's nephews were ordered to pay Watai's legal costs, amounting to ISK 6.6 million (approximately $57,000).